imclaren/blog/_posts/2015-02-18-enterprisecloud.md

 However, large enterprise customers actually expect that the supplier's services will be provided under terms and conditions that require those suppliers to accept responsibility, in a contract, if their service does not work.

-### 3. Therefore, suppliers that are willing to pay for failure can make more enterprise sales and can charge higher margins
+### 3. Therefore, suppliers that are willing to pay for failure can make more enterprise sales and charge higher margins

 Global suppliers make higher margins as they move up the [value chain](http://en.wikipedia.org/wiki/Value_chain) from [low risk time and materials services to higher risk fixed price outcome based contracts](http://iainmclaren.com/2015/02/04/contracttypes/).